-The German Shepherd is the 2nd most popular dog in America.
-You can guarantee that as you read this guide there are thousands of German Shepherds being brushed this very second!
+The German Shepherd is a very popular dog in America and worldwide.
+As you read this guide, you can guarantee that thousands of German Shepherds are being brushed this very second.
 But the question is, how many of those are being brushed with the right brush?
-Well, after reading our guide to the best brushes for the German Shepherd we can guarantee that you will never be brushing him with the wrong tools again.
+Well, after reading our guide to the best brushes for the German Shepherd, we can guarantee that you will never be brushing him with the wrong tools again.

-The brush you choose for him will be dependent on his coat length.
-All German Shepherds have a double coat, so whatever his sweater you can expect moderate shedding all year round.
+The brush you choose for him will depend on his coat length.
+All German Shepherds have a double coat, so whatever his sweater, you can expect moderate shedding all year round.
 You’ll also have much heavier shedding during the shedding season.
 He’s very likely to leave fur around your home, in just about every bedroom.
 This is why it’s important you keep up with grooming at a regular pace.

 While there are many different brushes or de-shedders you can choose from, we’ve compiled a list of our favorites.
 Different grooming tools have different purposes.
-You’ll want to make sure you pick the right one for the heavy duty job of keeping your German Shepherd nicely groomed.
-Below you’ll see a couple of options “at a glance” followed by our favorite picks reviewed in more detail.
+You’ll want to make sure you pick the right one for the heavy-duty job of properly grooming your German Shepherd.
+Below you’ll see a couple of options “at a glance,” followed by our favorite picks reviewed in more detail.
 Let’s jump in!

 Note: Clicking the above links will take you to Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.